Harassment-free CIfA digital events

 CIfA is dedicated to providing a harassment-free digital event experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, nationality, education, experience, career or speciality.

-In this aim, we expect all digital event attendees, presenters and panellists to adhere to the CIfA’s Code of Conduct, Policy Statement on Equal Opportunities and Statement about dignity and respect for staff which indicates the standard of conduct to which members of the Institute are expected to adhere as well as non-members by their participation in CIfA2021 online.
+In this aim, we expect all digital event attendees, presenters and panellists to adhere to the CIfA’s Code of Conduct, Policy Statement on Equal Opportunities and CIfA statement about the dignity and respect for staff and others engaged in CIfA activities which indicates the standard of conduct to which members of the Institute are expected to adhere as well as non-members by their participation in CIfA2021 online.

 Please also see the BAJR's RESPECT - Acting against Harassment in Archaeology guide.